-Yes – All students attending Marlborough Girls’ College must wear a uniform from Year 9 to Year 13.
+Yes.
+All students attending Marlborough Girls’ College wear a uniform from Year 9 to Year 13.
 Click here to learn more.
-Link to the uniform page

-Yes – You will receive help with your subject choice during your orientation when you first arrive at Marlborough Girls' College.
+The International Dean will work with you before you arrive to help you choose the right subjects to achieve your goals.
+Your parents will need to approve your subject selection.
 You will also be able to change subjects within the first two weeks if you feel you would prefer a different subject.

-There is plenty to do apart from study!
+There is plenty to do apart from studying!

 There are many sports and music activities in the school.
 You can attend the school dances, get involved in a large theatre production, learn an instrument, and join one of the school choirs or jazz band.
 We also have public speaking competitions or you could join our environmental group.

-There are many sports to choose from.
-Students find that playing sports is a good way of getting to know local students and involving themselves in a wider range of activities.
+Playing sports is a good way of getting to know local students and getting involved in a wider range of activities.
 Term 1 is the best arrival time to ensure access to a team.
-Access to individual sports depends on the season e.g. Volleybal and Tennis are played in summer, Terms 1 & 4.
-Netball and football is played in winter, Terms 2 & 3.
-For competitive teams students need to arrive when teams are being selected.
+Access to individual sports depends on the season e.g. Volleyball and Tennis are played in summer, Terms 1 & 4.
+Netball and football are played in winter, Terms 2 & 3.
+For competitive teams, students need to arrive when teams are being selected and attend a trial.

 There are many outdoor activities to experience.
-There is the award winning Queen Charlotte Walk and Marlborough Sounds, Nelson Lakes district, Pelorus River, to name but a few.
-There are many groups who organise exciting outdoor adventures for international and New Zealand students, church Youth Groups, and music, theatre, sports and clubs to choose from.
+There is the award-winning Queen Charlotte Walk and Marlborough Sounds, Nelson Lakes district, and Pelorus River, to name but a few.
+There are many groups that organise exciting outdoor adventures for international and New Zealand students, church Youth Groups, and music, theatre, sports and clubs to choose from.

 For more information on New Zealand climate and weather click here.

 There are a large variety of cafes and restaurants in Blenheim and the surrounding region.
-You can get Japanese, Chinese, Indian, and Italian food as well as New Zealand specialities.
-When you want fast food you can buy McDonalds, Burger King, Subway, Kentucky Fried Chicken, sushi or fish and chips.
+You can get Japanese, Chinese, Indian, and Italian food as well as New Zealand specialties.
+If you want fast food you can buy Mcdonald’s, Burger King, Subway, Kentucky Fried Chicken, sushi, or fish and chips.

 You can learn to drive during your 18th year with an approved driving instructor.
-However, it is a condition of enrolment at Marlborough Girls’ College that no student drives or owns a car.
+However, as a condition of enrolment at Marlborough Girls’ College you will not be allowed to drive or own a motor vehicle.

 Yes.
 We encourage students to study subjects at the level most suited to their ability and previous studies.
 For example, International Students may be capable of doing mathematics at a level ahead of their other subjects, as mathematics involves less language than most other subjects.

-International Students who are not satisfied by the service that they receive from Marlborough Girls’ College can contact the independent dispute resolution scheme established by the New Zealand Goverment - iStudent Complaints.
+International Students who are not satisfied with the service that they receive from Marlborough Girls’ College can contact the independent dispute resolution scheme established by the New Zealand Government – iStudent Complaints.
 Information is available at their website iStudent.

 New Zealand Visa regulations state that Year 12 and 13 International Students may apply to work up to 20 hours in any given week.
-All students who wish to work must submit the following documents to the International Student Dean:
+All students who wish to work must submit the following documents to the International Director:

 - A completed Application for Variation of Conditions form (NZIS)